aastorl/MosquitoRisk/README.md

-# 🦟 MosquitOFF
+# 🦟 MosquitoRisk

-MosquitOFF is a SwiftUI-based iOS application that helps track mosquito sightings and assess dengue risk based on local weather conditions in Rosario, Argentina.
+MosquitoRisk is a SwiftUI-based iOS application that helps track mosquito sightings and assess dengue risk based on local weather conditions in Rosario, Argentina.

 ## 🌟 Features